Role of plasma waves in rescattering processes in intense laser fields: Excitation of a plasma wave by a laser pulse

 \subsection{Results}

 Fig.~\ref{fig:E_s} shows $E_s(x=0, \theta)/A$, $\rho(x=0, \theta)/B$ and $n_i(x=0, \theta)/n_i^{(max)}$ calculated numerically for $D=4$ and $\nu_{c} \ll \omega_p^{(max)}$ using Eqs.~(\ref{dthth_E_s}) and~(\ref{dthth_E_s1}).
 The calculated results vary but slightly with a change in the $w(I)$ dependence.
-We used $w(I) \sim I$; such dependence takes place for high field intensities (see~\cite{Bauer_1999} for more details).
+We used $w(I) \sim I$; such dependence takes place for the laser intensities close to those we are using here (see~\cite{Bauer_1999} for more details).
 One can see that the maximum value of $E_s$, achieved within the laser pulse (denoted below as $E_s^{(max)}$) is reached near the maximum of the pulse.

 Fig.~\ref{fig:E_s^max} shows $E_s^{(max)}/A$ as a function of $D$ (under $\nu \ll \omega_p$).
 One can see that for the case of $n_i=const$ the maximum value $E_s^{(max)}/A=0.211$ is achieved for $D=\pi/2$.
 For the case $n_i \ne const$ the maximum value is smaller ($E_s^{(max)}/A=0.157$).
 It is achieved for $D \approx 3$.
 The figure shows also the normalized oscillation amplitudes of the electrical field $E_s^{(max, after)}/A$ and the charge density $\rho^{(max,after)}/B$ after the pulse (the latter two normalized amplitudes are equal).